Domains and DNS

 Setting up a custom domain requires three steps.
 See Custom domain setup and DNS verification for the full step-by-step guides.

-- Trigger verification from the dashboard.
+- Trigger verification from the dashboard with Check now.
 Once both DNS and Cloudflare activation are confirmed, the domain becomes ready.

 Deep link eligibility